Scottsdale invites everyone this Fourth of July to celebrate in a cool, safe environment – and to be vigilant in protecting our irreplaceable desert.

 There are several ways to celebrate and keep comfortable this Fourth of July in Scottsdale without playing with fireworks.

-The WestWorld celebration includes a kids' zone, pony rides, a petting zoo, BMX show, stunt dogs and a bull riding competition.
+The WestWorld celebration includes a kids' zone, the Jurassic 4th Dinosaur Encounter, pony rides, a petting zoo, the Mercer Rodeo, stunt dogs and more.
 The fireworks show begins at 9 p.m.

-Advanced online tickets start at $6 for Scottsdale residents, $12 for non-residents.
-For more information, including VIP ticket pricing, visit: Scottsdale4th.com.
+General admission tickets start at $12 for children, $15 for adults.
+For more information, including VIP and fireworks-only ticket pricing, visit: Scottsdale4th.com.

 For those who enjoy a little water with their Fourth of July activities, Scottsdale’s four aquatic centers feature affordable public swims this holiday.

 The Cactus, Chaparral, Eldorado and McDowell Mountain Ranch centers will all be open July 4 for public and lap swimming, plus use of the fitness center.
 Regular pool admission fees apply.

 Get more information here on hours of operation and aquatic programs or call 480-312-POOL.